claudiotessa/University/2nd Sem/NLA/NLA Notes.md

 ### 2.5.1  Convergence of the stationary Richardson method

-Let $A$ be symmetric and positive definite matrix (*spd*), then the stationary Richardson method is convergent if and only if
+Let $A$ be symmetric and positive definite matrix (SPD), then the stationary Richardson method is convergent if and only if
 $$
 0 < \alpha < \frac{2}{\lambda_{max}(A)}
 $$